-We want to help families grow closer to God together.
+Helping families grow closer to God together.

 On this page you will find regularly updated resources to help your family read and reflect on the Bible together.
 You can also download a PDF of our Family Church At Home Liturgy.
-It’s a guide for praying, worshiping and reflecting together as family.
+It’s a guide for praying, worshiping and reflecting together as a family.

 This is a family-friendly, socially distanced time of prayer and reflection held every other Sunday of the month.
 You can subscribe for updates about upcoming Family Church gatherings HERE.

 But the purpose of this page is to help you have your own Family Church time at home.

 All of our most recently posted material can be found immediately below.
 As we post new material, you’ll be able to find any of the posts that you missed or that you want to look at again under the page listings at the bottom this page.